 The Medicare management fee item number was introduced by the Federal Government when the Government realised many obstetricians did not make enough income from antenatal visits and delivery to cover the high overheads of running an obstetric medical practice.
 As well as all the usual costs associated with running a small business, there are large extra costs such medical indemnity insurance.

 As well, the management fee facilitates personalised pregnancy care.
 Personalised pregnancy care includes consideration of a patient’s personal delivery preferences and also prompt quality management of any complications of pregnancy that occur.
-Such complications can have considerable impact on the wellbeing of a patient and her baby.
+Such complications can have a considerable impact on the wellbeing of a patient and her baby.

-The management fee also allows us to run our practice efficiently with minimal patient waiting time and inconvenience, and with the opportunity to see a patient whenever there is a problem between scheduled visits (such as if bleeding occurs).
+The management fee also allows us to run our practice efficiently with minimal patient waiting time and inconvenience and with the opportunity to see a patient whenever there is a problem between scheduled visits (such as if bleeding occurs).

 What is the history of the pregnancy management fee?

 In April 2002 there were spiralling obstetric practice costs especially due to medical indemnity insurance premiums.

 In April 2002, on a panel discussion on the 7.30 report on the ABC about obstetric practice costs, Dr Michael Kaye, an obstetrician in Sydney, commented: “In 1982 when Medicare came in, I had to deliver one baby to pay for my insurance.
 I now have to deliver 100 babies to pay for my insurance”.
 Also on the panel was John Howard, the Prime Minister at the time, Simon Crean, Opposition Leader at the time, and Dr Kerryn Phelps, the President of the AMA at the time.